 Another highly rated Spinner from the Mepps stable is the Thunder Bug, the unique design better mimics larger insects such as its namesake.
 The Thunder bug is a petite lure, so ideal for trout fishing in small streams.

-Here I covered only a handful of variations, but Mepps spinners are suitable for any fishing style.
-For better value, I suggest purchasing a combo pack which comes with several of the more popular models.
+For better value, I suggest purchasing a combo pack that comes with several of the more popular models.
 One of the best value for money packs is the Mepps Aglia Plain Trout Fishing Lure Pocket Pack.
 Costing $4.30 per spinner.

 If you can not decide between a spinner or a streamer then Joe Flies might just be the answer.
 A Joe Fly spinner is simply a small wet fly or streamer which trails behind a rotating metal blade.
 This combination might just be the best of both styles.